seL4/website/Contribute/pull-requests.md

   - A good commit history assists reviewers in understanding the change.
   - Please see the [Git conventions][git].

 - Good reviews are small reviews.
-Large PRs should only be created if absolutely necessary and are unlikely to generate excitement from reviewers.
+Large pull requests should only be created if absolutely necessary and are unlikely to generate excitement from reviewers.

 ### Requesting Reviewers